Int-amplified endomorphisms of compact K\"ahler spaces: Equivariant minimal model program: Proof of Theorem

 In this section, we always assume \textbf{Hyp $\mathbf{A}$} in Section \ref{section6} or \textbf{Hyp $\mathbf{B}$} in Section \ref{section7} when discussing the MMP for K\"ahler threefolds.
-Before proving Theorem \ref{thmmmpthreefold}, we refer to \cite[Definition 3.19, 4.3 and 7.1]{horing2016minimal} for the basic notation and respective properties of contraction morphisms, divisorial rays and small rays.
+Before proving Theorem \ref{thmmmpthreefold}, we refer to \cite[Definitions 3.19, 4.3 and 7.1]{horing2016minimal} for the basic notation and respective properties of contraction morphisms, divisorial rays and small rays.
 Indeed, all of them are similar to those in projective settings.
 By \cite[Remark 7.2]{horing2016minimal}, if the extremal ray $R$ is small, then the corresponding Mori contraction contracts only finitely many curves.
 Moreover, \cite{horing2016minimal} shows that if we assume \textbf{Hyp $\mathbf{A}$} in Section \ref{section6} or \textbf{Hyp $\mathbf{B}$} in Section \ref{section7}, then after a contraction of either divisorial or small rays, the end product is still a normal $\mathbb{Q}$-factorial compact K\"ahler threefold with at worst terminal singularities.
 In addition, under the same assumption, \cite{Horing2015mori} shows that if $\pi:X\rightarrow Y$ is a Mori fibre space, then $Y$ is a normal $\mathbb{Q}$-factorial compact K\"ahler surface with at worst klt singularities.